 - Asset maintenance and inspection drive savings and compliance

-- Key tool in preventative maintenance
+- Key tool in preventive maintenance

 For owners and operators of industrial machinery or mobile equipment, accurately identifying components in need of replacement can result in a frustrating scramble for paper manuals or misplaced documentation.
 Typically, removing the failed component and driving it to a dealer or repair center for identification and replacement is the only option.
 This however can be time consuming and come at a significant expense to the operation.
 These are the unfortunate and realistic challenges of supporting many different pieces of multi-branded equipment.
 Additionally, planning for and documenting appropriate inspection and maintenance incidents can be a cumbersome and arduous process, which can lead to safety or other compliance issues and result in unplanned downtime and unnecessary expenses.

 Most industrial markets share common issues: to minimize operational downtime, to better identify hydraulic and related systems due to inexperienced or untrained staff, to identify MRO sourcing plans and to perform appropriate and timely scheduled maintenance.

 Awareness has been heightened to the need for regular component inspection and replacement, especially in regulated markets such as oil and gas and mining.
 Operators are being held to a higher standard with respect to routine maintenance and traceability of key system components.

 Some companies attempt a pro-active approach using spreadsheets, paper forms or tags to document their hoses or critical components.
 Unfortunately, these methods are not very effective, can be cumbersome to administer, may not last and do not inform staff when preventative maintenance is required nearly as efficiently as needed.